zoxpx/pxdocs/content/concepts/internal-kvdb.md

 series: concepts
 ---

 From version 2.0, Portworx can be installed with built-in internal kvdb.
-It removes the requirement of an external kvdb such as etcd or consul to be installed along side of Portworx.
+It removes the requirement of an external kvdb such as etcd or consul to be installed alongside of Portworx.
 This document explains the different concepts associated with Portworx's internal kvdb.

 ## Setup

-Portworx when installed with appropriate arguments, will automatically deploy an internal kvdb cluster on a set of 3 nodes within the Portworx cluster.
+Portworx, when installed with appropriate arguments, will automatically deploy an internal kvdb cluster on a set of 3 nodes within the Portworx cluster.
 Based on your scheduler provide the appropriate input argument to setup Portworx with internal kvdb

 #### Kubernetes